testpuddle/Minting-NFTs/README.md

 These are my notes and may contain inaccuracies.
 Use the information at your own risk.
 No warranty is implied or offered.

-Here is my step-by-step video for creating an NFT based on the Blocks-editor DIP721NFT template.
+## Watch the Powerpoint slide show or view as a PDF

+## Watch the video

 https://youtu.be/IF9Hg94SK1U

-Step by step instructions are here: https://github.com/testpuddle/Minting-NFTs/blob/main/process.md
+## Follow the Step by step instructions:

-Take a look at the powerpoint slideshow or PDF to learn about NFTs.
+https://github.com/testpuddle/Minting-NFTs/blob/main/process.md

+The smartcontract code is also stored in main.mo.

 Good luck!